 For a description of software installed on each computer, please visit the Assistive Software page.

-Each room has a Windows PC and the following assistive software installed: JAWS, NVDA, MAGic, Kurzweil 3000 and Dragon Naturally Speaking.
+Each room has a Windows PC and the following assistive software installed: JAWS, NVDA, MAGic, ZoomText, Kurzweil 3000 and Dragon Naturally Speaking.
 In addition, the following features ae available in each room.
-Note that the rooms with webcams have Sorenson nTouch VRS software and the room with the Braille Embosser has Duxbury Braille Translator.
+Note that the room with the Braille Embosser has the Duxbury Braille Translator (DBT) software.

 |Flatbed Scanner||CCTV||Webcam||Braille Display||Braille Embosser||Whiteboard|